Six Key Bike Power Metrics

 Below is a table we can use to help determine what an athlete’s IF and TSS should be for an Ironman race.
 This was created by Rick Ashburn.
 If you know how to use it you can nail your Ironman bike and come off with your best running legs.

 kJs, as they’re called for short, is the measurement of work you’ve done on the bike.
 By a happy accident of nature and thermoregulation, kJs are essentially equal to calories.
 Power meters capture that data very accurately as opposed to heart rate monitors and activity trackers that use estimates/algorithms that are typically way off.
+Additionally, one TSS point equates to roughly 10 kilojoules, so TSS can also be a relevant tool pertaining to fueling demands.

 How to Use It